 The grocery budget represents a good portion of our monthly income.
-Americans spent approximately 10% of disposable income on food.
+Americans spent approximately 10% of their disposable income on food.
 That is approximately $5,174 a year, or $431 a month, on groceries.
 That number goes up when you have dependents.
 So being able to save a couple of dollars every month could help add more money to your wallet.

 Here is how it works:

 Every month, you chip in depending on the group agreement a certain amount.

 Each person brings a list and the group consolidates everything in one single list.
 You have to consolidate, aggregate quantities, quality, label, etc… It is probably the most challenging step.